AlphaHydrae/deploy/README.md

 * **`tty yes`** (or the `$DEPLOY_TTY` variable) forces pseudo-terminal allocation.

-All commands executed on the host through SSH will be logged to the console.
+Commands executed on the host through SSH will be logged to the console.

+For some commands, the output may be retrieved and displayed in a more user-friendly manner.

 ### Environment variables